 (b) in section 21(2) the reference to section 4(8A)(b) is to be taken to be a reference to paragraph (b) of the repealed provision.

 Notes

 This is a compilation of the Motor Vehicle (Catastrophic Injuries) Act 2016 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table